alexvallcorba/Cool-and-Wonderful-Guide-to-the-World/README.md

 #### MVP

--Make data request.
+- Make data request.

--GET data and Append the data.
+- GET data and Append the data.

--Write basic HTML,CSS.
+- Write basic HTML,CSS.

--Create form for input user (show page).
+- Create form for input user (show page).

--Remove data from previous search (show page).
+- Remove data from previous search (show page).

--Style with CSS.
+- Style with CSS.
 Show-page, pag1, page-landing.

 #### PostMVP

--Make a new request (dif API?)to get more data and img of each individual object.
+- Make a new request (dif API?)to get more data and img of each individual object.

--Append new data and img.
+- Append new data and img.

--Style with advance CSS.
+- Style with advance CSS.

--create a subscription form and pop up window for  user's name and email.
+- create a subscription form and pop up window for  user's name and email.

--Create link and pop up window for Google Maps location of the place.
+- Create link and pop up window for Google Maps location of the place.

 ## Project Schedule